yingshaoxo/atlantis_space/README.md

 Uninstalling
 ===

-To uninstall Atlantis, please delete the work profile first in Settings -> Accounts, and then uninstall the Atlantis app normally. -->
+To uninstall AtlantisSpace, please delete the work profile first in Settings -> Accounts, and then uninstall the AtlantisSpace app normally. -->